Introduction to Product Development Process

 The product encompasses tangible goods, services, ideas, people, and places.
 All of these can be marketed on the Internet.
 The product development career model is explained in the given diagram below.
 At the center, the core and essential services exist.
 Outside of this, there is a competitive service provided by the manufacturer.
 This is equally applicable and important for services, e.g., travel services, etc.

-Fig 3: Perfect Model Product on the Web
+1. Perfect Model Product on the Web

-For instance, eeBay’sbusiness model can be explained:
+For instance, eBay’s business model can be explained

 Create and maintain a person-to-person business community in which

-- Buyers and sellers can promptly and uninterruptedly trade information and goods
+- Buyers and sellers can promptly and uninterruptedly trade information and goods.

 - Act as a facilitator that supports trading

-Spin around three profit centers: Domestic business, international trade, and payments
+Spin around three profit centers: Domestic business, international trade, and payments.

-Properties
+2. Properties

 Product augmentation on the Web can happen in various ways and at different times.
 Amazon e-tailor provides proposals, electronic coupons, complementary product sales, and information.

-Whenever a customer logs in to any e-commerce site, so many uncalled and unpaid services are duly given to him to enrich his buying experience.
-And consumers are getting those accompanying services and are used to them without even paying for them.
+Whenever a customer logs in to any e-commerce site, so many uncalled and unpaid services are given to him to enrich his buying experience.
+And consumers are getting those accompanying services and are used to them without paying for them.
 So, vendors find it challenging in cases where customers have begun to look forward to getting those services by default on any product purchase.

-Branding
+3. Branding

 In this connection, it is imperative to mention the branding exercises.
 The brand is an image when seen from the outside.
 A brand is your strength, reliability, and your reputation.
 A brand is neither a name nor a positioning statement.
 It is not even a marketing message.
-It is a promise or proposition posed by a company for its target audience, and that company should maintain it.
+It is a promise or proposition a company poses for its target audience, and that company should maintain it.
 The success of a brand solely depends on the consumer perception of identifying it as unique.
 And this would help the company differentiate itself from other brands.
 Online branding is building that personal niche in the customers’ psyche.
 It is the total effect that creates a special uniqueness.

-Fig 4: Brand Relationship Power
+4. Brand Relationship Power

 The organizational viewpoint is establishing the branding in the online atmosphere in the following ways: web page message capability, combining branding and marketing communications across diverse online channels, setting up of company value propositions, using brands as search key strings, connecting and improving the brand positions and globalization, and increasingly involve public sector with the branding.